 Social Media is a great way to get your brand in front of thousands of consumers and customers.
 However, the platform isn’t without its faults.
 One major flaw that many business owners face is the lack of visibility across the internet.
-Dark Social marketing takes advantage of the lack of social media visibility, using it to your advantage to generate more revenue for your company.
+Dark Social media marketing exploits the absence of social media exposure to increase income for your firm.

 Dark social refers to sites where your target customers congregate to discuss solutions to their problems, but no tracking or intent data is available.

 Dark social is the hidden content that can be found on a website.
 This type of content includes things like web bugs, pop-ups, interstitials, and beacons.
 These are all tools used to target ads towards the audience without knowing it.